PaperMC/docs/docs/misc/hangar-publishing.md

 }
 ```

-Then you simply need to configure the `hangarPublish` task:
+Then you simply need to add the `hangarPublish` configuration block:

 - If your plugin is not a Paper plugin, or supports Velocity/Waterfall as well, copy the register block with a different
   platform and change the property used instead of `paperVersion` (as declared in the `gradle.properties` file).